HL7/davinci-crd/input/pagecontent/hooks.md

 Below is a summary diagram that outlines all the hooks, indicating when responses are mandatory or optional, and provides insights into what contributes to caching and attribution.

-Note: <span class="modified-content" markdown="1"><a name="FHIR-52537"> </a>As a side effect, CRD calls can be used by a payer to 'attribute' a patient to an organization, which may allow the clinical organization to query patient clinical data via [Payer Data Exchange (PDex)] or other mechanisms to be considered as part of patient care delivery.
-The diagram below identifies two hooks as particularly appropriate to this use.</span>  Any hook can theoretically be used to assert a relationship from a member attribution perspective.
+<p class="modified-content" markdown="1"><a name="FHIR-52537"> </a>Note: As a side effect, CRD calls can be used by a payer to 'attribute' a patient to an organization, which may allow the clinical organization to query patient clinical data via [Payer Data Exchange (PDex)] or other mechanisms to be considered as part of patient care delivery.
+The diagram below identifies two hooks as particularly appropriate to this use.
+Any hook can theoretically be used to assert a relationship from a member attribution perspective.
 The two hooks highlighted are the most appropriate ones as they could theoretically allow information to flow from the payer as part of the 'current' care delivery.
-Hooks later in the workflow would typically be too late to allow data to flow in a way that would allow that information to be taken into account in the current care event.
+Hooks later in the workflow would typically be too late to allow data to flow in a way that would allow that information to be taken into account in the current care event.</p>

 {::options parse_block_html="false" /}
 <figure>